Generic Transaction Import Dialog

 Import Destination

 Choose which portfolio to import transactions into.
-If your "Input Format" includes the PORT key this selection is ignored.
+If your "Input Format" includes the ACCT or PORT keys this selection is ignored.

 If you want to force all transactions into a specific investment choose the "Import All Transactions Into Specified Investment" option and all the transactions in the importing file will be imported into that investment.
 In this case the SYMB and PORT keys in the "Input Format" are ignored.